 Specialist finance, which includes bridging loans and bespoke BTL mortgages, can help property investors expand their portfolios.
 Bridging finance is used primarily by investors, as opposed to those who are buying a home to live in.

-At Market Financial Solutions (MFS), our products are only available to investors who will not be living in the properties they’re buying.
+At Market Financial Solutions, our products are only available to investors who will not be living in the properties they’re buying.
 Typically, this includes landlords, property flippers, or commercial buyers.

 Our products can support several property investment strategies.
 We can offer loans for those looking to expand their portfolios, spruce up or convert their existing assets, or get ahead at a property auction.

 Specialist finance offers a more flexible, speedy solution for property investors than what may be available on the high street.
-Our funding can be tailored to your circumstances, and adapt to the wider market were needed.
+Our funding is tailored our borrowers’ circumstances, and adapted to the wider market were needed.

 17. Alternative housing ideas